ashukla2019/operating_sys/Linux/driver/Linux_Bus_Subsystems.md

 | Graphics (DRM) | `drm_device` + KMS/GEM | `/dev/dri/card0` |
 | Input | `input_dev` | `/dev/input/event*` |

 Everything before this fork (discovery → matching → resource acquisition in `probe()`) is identical in concept across all of these.
-The rest of this document follows the **character-device** path in detail, since that's the canonical one to know cold.
+Sections 4–6 walk the three most commonly asked-about branches — character, block, network — in the same numbered style.

 ---